The 6 Stages of The Product Adoption Process: Driving SaaS Users To Adopt Your Product

-These people (16%) don’t want to change unless they simply have to.
+These people in the final stage (16%) don’t want to change unless they simply have to.

 What are the six stages of the product adoption process?

 Most people split the product adoption process into five stages.
-We think this misses out on a critical stage: product activation.
+We think this misses out on a critical stage of customer lifetime: product activation.

-So – whichever segments from the product adoption curve you are currently dealing with – we split the ideal product adoption process into these six stages.
+So – whichever segments from the adoption curve you are currently dealing with – we split the ideal new product adoption process into these six stages.

-Becoming aware that a product exists and what it does is the first stage in the process to product adoption.
+Becoming aware that a product exists and what it does is the first stage in the new product adoption process.

-A familiar brand provides an advantage for new products in generating awareness.
+A familiar brand provides an advantage for new products in generating awareness among the target audience.

-A potential customer moves from awareness to the Product Interest stage when the information about the product is of interest for them and their job to be done (aka what they are trying to solve by hiring your product).
+A potential customer moves from awareness to the product interest stage when the information about the product is of interest to them and their job to be done (aka what they are trying to solve with your product).

 The information they want depends on which product adoption group they are from.

-It also depends on their intended use cases – along with details like features, price, customer support
+It also depends on their intended use cases – along with details like features, price, and customer support.

 The customer considers the pros and cons of giving your product and others a try.